github/docs/content/actions/guides/building-and-testing-python.md

 You can configure your workflow to publish your Python package to any package registry you'd like when your CI tests pass.

 In this example, your package is uploaded to PyPI each time you [publish a release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
-Publishing a pre-release will upload a package to the development version of PyPI.

 You can store any access tokens or credentials needed to publish your package using secrets.
 In this example, you will need to create two [PyPI API tokens](https://pypi.org/help/#apitoken).
 For more information, see "[Creating and using encrypted secrets](/github/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."

 The Python Packaging Authority (PyPA) also has a [guide to Github Actions](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows).

+{% note %}

+**Note:** This workflow uses actions that are not certified by {% data variables.product.prodname_dotcom %}.
+They are provided by a third-party and are governed by separate terms of service, privacy policy, and support documentation.

+{% endnote %}

 {% raw %}
 ```yaml{:copy}